The Impact of Consanguinity on Severity of Posterior Urethral Valve

 DOI:

 Background: Posterior urethral valve (PUV) is one of the frequent causes of obstructive uropathies at birth.
-When inadequately managed, it leads to vesicoureteric reflux disease, recurrence of UTIs, voiding disorder and chronic renal insufficiency.
-These valves have been observed among the siblings, twin children and also in the subsequent generation.
-However, their occurrence rate and association with consanguineous have never been investigated.
+When inadequately managed, it leads to vesicoureteric reflux disease, recurrence of UTIs, voiding disorder, and chronic renal insufficiency.
+These valves have been observed among siblings, twin children, and the subsequent generation.
+However, their occurrence rate and association with consanguinity have never been investigated.

-Objective: To assess the frequency and impact of kinship on the severity of the posterior urethral valve at our centre.
+Objective: To assess the frequency and impact of kinship on the severity of the posterior urethral valve at our center.

 Study Design: A Retrospective Study

-Material and method: Patients were diagnosed via voiding symptoms, ultrasound, and confirmation by VCUG and cystoscopy.
-In all patients, the history of consanguineous marriage and any history of PUV in the family was inquired.
-All cases were evaluated for renal function with BUN and creatinine, including eGFR, as per Schwartz's formula.
-A nuclear scan was performed in all patients to rule out renal scaring and split renal function.
+Material and method: in our study patients were diagnosed via voiding symptoms, ultrasound, and confirmation by VCUG and cystoscopy.
+In all patients, the history of consanguineous marriage and any history of PUV in the family was acquired.
+All cases were evaluated for renal function with BUN and creatinine, including eGFR, as per Schwartz’s formula.
+A nuclear scan was performed in all patients to rule out renal scarring and split renal function.

 Conclusion: One-third of PUV patients had a history of consanguineous marriages in this study.
 These cases develop early renal insufficiency as well as a more severe disease.

-Keywords: Posterior urethral valve, Consanguinity, Severity, Renal insufficiency, Retrospective Study
+Keywords: Posterior urethral valve, Consanguinity, Severity, Renal insufficiency